 Writing books became a natural extension from Anthony's career in the U.S. government where he wrote briefings, operating procedures, and instructional guides.
 His biggest challenge in making the transition was moving from writing succinct, factual, bulleted ideas to writing prose narrative for a fully developed novel.

 Along with his wife, Sherry, he lives in southern Illinois and enjoys sharing the experiences of their three children, their significant others, and four blessed grandchildren.
 Most vacations are spent near water where Anthony envisions finding the next great treasure trove.
 In the meantime, he is excited to take pieces of his life experiences and mold them into fictional works of art.

-My short story Witches, Trolls, Elves, and Goblins of Elsah has been accepted for publishing on Ezine@rticles.com.
+My short story Witches, Trolls, Elves, and Goblins of Elsah is now published atEzine@rticles.com.
 You can read it all right here ezinearticles.com/?Witches,-Trolls,-Elves,-and-Goblins-of-Elsah&id=9664491

 Anything on your mind?
-Please send me an email.
+Please, send me an email.
+Always open to discussion.

 - Seven Stones by James Rozoff

 - A Painted House by John Grisham

 - Midnight in the Garden of Good and Evil by John Berendt